rithik20/free_pdf_reader/README.md

 ## Free PDF Reader

-An Open Source PDF Reader For Android
+An Open Source PDF Reader For Android Made With Flutter

 # Features
 .
 Users can Read any PDF File From their Device Storage